JordanKnott/taskcafe/README.md

 The newly created `citadel` binary can be found in the __dist__ folder.

 It contains everything neccessary to run except the config file.
 An example config file can be found in `conf/app.example.toml`

+The config will need to be copied to a `conf/app.toml` in the same place the binary is.

+Make sure to fill out the database section of the config in order to connect it to your database.

+Then run the database migrations with `citadel migrate`.

+Now you can run the web interface by running `citadel web`

 ## Roadmap